telerik/ajax-docs/controls/calendar/appearance-and-styling/styles.md

 |TitleStyle||The style of the Calendar title.|
 |FastNavigationStyle|RadCalendarMonthView_[skin name]|The style applied to the Month/Year fast navigation popup.|

+>note
->note In addition to the style properties listed above, if the calendar has any[special days]({%slug calendar/design-time/radcalendarday-collection-editor%})defined, you can set their **ItemStyle** property to customize the appearance of the special day.
+In addition to the style properties listed above, if the calendar has any [special days]({%slug calendar/design-time/radcalendarday-collection-editor%}) defined, you can set their **ItemStyle** property to customize the appearance of the special day.
 >